xori93/LetPhilMentorship-W3/JS-Fundamentals/README.md

 2. On page load, fill placeholders (`<span data-key="name">___</span>`) with object values.
 3. Create an **Update Email** button that prompts the user, updates `profile.email`, then re-renders only that field.
 4. Add `profile.toString()` method returning a single summary string; log it when the page loads.

-### 5. Checkpoint Questions

-1. When would you prefer bracket notation over dot notation?
-2. If you loop with `for...in`, in what order do keys appear, and why does that matter (or not)?

 ---